An Introduction to Node.js

 console.log("Hello, World!");

 This uses Node’s built-in console module to display a message in a terminal window.
-To run the example, type the following command:
+To run the example, enter the following command:

 node hello.js